-A community transit coalition is calling out the Conservatives and Liberals for dumping millions of dollars of operating debt from an LRT system onto the community with no consultation.
+The Conservatives and Liberals are dumping millions of dollars of LRT operating debt onto the community with no consultation.

-SkyTrain for Surrey, a local coalition of transit users calling for an extension of SkyTrain over Light Rail Transit, has previously noted that there has been no discussion on how the proposed LRT’s operations will be funded after it opens.
-Unlike an extension of existing SkyTrain, an LRT system would require new maintenance facilities and drivers on every train – resulting in high operating costs that must be paid for every year in addition to the capital cost of building the system.
+SkyTrain for Surrey, a local coalition of transit users calling for SkyTrain over Light Rail Transit, has previously noted that there has been no discussion on how the proposed LRT’s operations will be funded after it opens.
+Unlike an extension of existing SkyTrain, an LRT system would require new maintenance facilities and drivers on every train—resulting in high operating costs that must be paid for every year in addition to the capital cost of building the system.

 The annual operating debt, accounting for fare revenues, was estimated by TransLink and the Province in a commissioned joint study to be $22 million from opening day.